Contact Us for a Free Consultation (213) 542-0979

 One thing I've been able to do, for example, in a felony case in the Los Angeles courts, if the witnesses don't show up, they're usually not just going to dismiss the case – especially if it's serious enough – but, I have used that to be able to get a better deal for my client.
 I'll say, listen, your witnesses aren't here.

-Fine, you can do a Prop 115 Prelim, but if your witnesses also don't show up at trial, then you don't have any case.
+You can do a Prop 115 Prelim, but you don't have any case if your witnesses don't appear at trial.

-You might as well try to get my client for something, otherwise you could lose everything.
+You could try to get my client for something; otherwise, you could lose everything.
 And that's a good argument sometimes.

-Sometimes and defense has to kind of take a little bit of a risk and say wait a minute, they may get those witnesses and if they do my client could be looking at a lot of time and a lot of bad charges against him, so now is the time strike.
-Now is the time to try to work out a deal with the prosecutors and prosecutor's alleged victim.
+Sometimes, the defense has to take a little bit of a risk kind of and say wait a minute, they may get those witnesses, and if they do, my client could be looking at a lot of time and a lot of bad charges against him, so now is the time strike.
+Now is the time to try to work out a deal with the prosecutors and the prosecutor's alleged victim.

 Their witnesses aren't cooperating.
 It's time to cut bait and move on to another case.

-So, of course, it has to be the right case to do that and that's a strategic decision that's talked about between the client and the attorney, and then make an informed decision as to what they're going to do if the prosecutor's witnesses don't show up in a criminal case.
+Of course, it has to be the right case to do that, and that's a strategic decision that's discussed between the client and the attorney.
+The client then makes an informed decision about what to do if the prosecutor's witnesses don't show up in a criminal case.

-There're all kinds of reasons they don't show up.
-Sometimes people are lazy, sometimes people have other things to do.
-If the prosecutors don't properly serve the person – put a subpoena right in their hand.
+There are all kinds of reasons they don't show up.
+Sometimes, people need to be more active, and sometimes, they have other things to do.
+If the prosecutors don't properly serve the person, put a subpoena in their hands.

-Sometimes people are smart enough to realize or they talked to somebody about it and say hey, if you didn't get properly serve, then you don't have to show up.
-So, there's all sorts of reasons that witnesses don't show up to a case.
+Sometimes people are smart enough to realize, or they talk to somebody about it and say hey if you didn't get properly served, then you don't have to show up.
+So, witnesses don't show up to a case for all sorts of reasons.

 Los Angeles Prosecutor Request for a Continuance

-The next question though after they don't show up is, what are the prosecutors going to do?
-Sometimes the prosecutors can request a continuance and say, we need these witnesses Your Honor.
+The next question, though, after they don't show up is, what will the prosecutors do?
+Sometimes, the prosecutors can request a continuance and say, we need these witnesses, Your Honor.

-We need some time.
-We need a couple of days.
-We need a week.
-We need a month.
-We need to find these witnesses and the judge is going to look at the age of the case and is probably going to ask some questions to the prosecutor.
+We need some time—a couple of days, a week, a month.
+We need to find these witnesses, and the judge will look at the age of the case and probably ask the prosecutor some questions.

-What the heck did you do to try to get the witness into court?
-If you didn't do anything, if you didn't try to go find them and you didn't try to serve the subpoena on them, you want me now to delay the case, keep this case over the criminal defendant's head – I don't think so.
+Could you tell me what the heck you did to try to get the witness into court?
+If you didn't do anything, didn't try to find them, and didn't try to serve the subpoena on them, you want me now to delay the case, keep this case over the criminal defendant's head – I don't think so.
 So, of course, that's a defense attorney's argument to the judge.

-So, it depends on the circumstances, but unfortunately, a lot of times judges will give the prosecutor time to try to find witnesses, but within reason.
+So, it depends on the circumstances, but unfortunately, many times, judges will give the prosecutor time to try to find witnesses, but within reason.

-Once the defense starts to squawk about it and start to bring up rights being violated, that's when the judge is going to start to put the pedal to the metal on the prosecutor and say look, if you can't get your witnesses here you're going to have to dismiss the case.
+Once the defense starts to crow about it and begin to bring up rights being violated, that's when the judge is going to start to put the pedal to the metal on the prosecutor and say look, if you can't get your witnesses here, you're going to have to dismiss the case.

-So, either get them here or come up with some other evidence, but I'm not going to continue this case forever.
+So, either get them here or come up with other evidence, but I will only continue this case for a while.

-There're rules; there's law; there's case law, so if you have a case where there're witness issues, come in.
-We'll sit down, we'll go over it, we'll figure out the best strategy on how to defend you and get you the best possible result in a sometimes-tough criminal defense system.
+There are rules, laws, and case law, so if you have a case with witness issues, come in.
+We'll review the case, determine the best strategy for defending you, and get you the best possible result in a sometimes tough criminal defense system.

 Menu